-Anyone who drives the streets and highways of Utah has likely had a close call with a large commercial truck or a sense of uneasiness when sharing the road with a massive 18-wheel tractor-trailer rig.
-When a car-truck accident does occur — as you may recently have been painfully or tragically reminded — the damage and costs are often tremendous.
+Anyone who drives the streets and highways of Utah has likely had a close call with a large commercial truck or felt uneasy when sharing the road with a massive 18-wheel tractor-trailer.
+What’s even worse than the danger posed by these vehicles is the challenges that may prevent an accident victim from recovering the compensation they need.

 Other common truck accidents include: